Jian-Lang/REAL/README.md

-# REAL: Retrieval-Augmented Prototype Alignment Framework
+# REAL: REtrieval-Augmented prototype-aLignment framework

 This repo provides a official implementation for paper: *REAL: Retrieval-Augmented Prototype Alignment for Improved Fake News Video Detection*, accepted by ICME 2025.